ovh/docs/pages/bare_metal_cloud/dedicated_servers/esxi-partitioning/guide.en-gb.md

 ![ESXi selection](images/reinstalling-your-server-02.png){.thumbnail}

-In the `Partitioning scheme`{.action} dropdown menu, select the partitionin scheme you want to have: the overview is updated as soon as you select another partitioning scheme, so you can get an idea of how your partitioning will look like on your dedicated server.
+In the `Partitioning scheme`{.action} dropdown menu, select the partitioning scheme you want to have: the overview is updated as soon as you select another partitioning scheme, so you can get an idea of how your partitioning will look like on your dedicated server.

-Fill the other details and click `Confirm`{.action} to start the ESXi installation on your dedicated server.
+Fill in the other details and click `Confirm`{.action} to start the ESXi installation on your dedicated server.

 > [!primary]
 >
-> `Number of disks partitioned`{.action} is grayed out and set to 1 even if your server has more than 1 disk on the disks group target for OS installation as explained below.
+>  The `Number of disks partitioned`{.action} field is greyed out and set to 1, even if your server has more than 1 disk on the disks group target for OS installation, as explained above.
 >

 ![Partitioning Scheme selection](images/esxi-custom-scheme-00.png){.thumbnail}